yutkin/model-of-ticket-sale/README.md

 There is a server that handles client orders in separate processes.
 Client data are storing in shared memory, access to which is managed by semaphores.
-Client can book seats, get current schema of the plane and list of passengers.
+Clients can book seats, get current schema of the plane or list of passengers.

 ```
 $ ./cli 127.0.0.1